Finding Mr. X: So what did we know?

 Forensic anatomy expertise had enabled the South Yorkshire Police to build a preliminary picture of Mr. X.

-From his osteological examinations, Professor Martin Evison was able to determine the following details about this unknown person’s identity:
+From the bones and wisps of hair found in the bag, an osteological examination by Professor Martin Evison was able to determine the following details about this unknown person’s identity:

 |Age||Most likely in his fifties|